Pressure Transient Analysis

 The course will summarise the fundamentals of pressure transient analysis and discuss some of the recent advances including deconvolution.
 Emphasis will be placed on the value of information.

 The course will combine explanations of theory (with course notes), worked examples (using Excel) and presentation of real case examples from both oil and gas reservoirs.

 To gain a better understanding of the importance and value of information that can be obtained from well testing.

 This course is intended for reservoir engineers, production technologists as well as geologists and geophysicists who are prepared to go into the relatively simple mathematics.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.

-With 37 years’ experience in the industry, Tim Whittle joined BG Group in 2007 and, until its transition to Shell, has been Chief Reservoir Engineering Advisor and Group Technical Authority for Pressure Transient Analysis.
+Tim Whittle joined BG Group in 2007 and, until its transition to Shell, has been Chief Reservoir Engineering Advisor and Group Technical Authority for Pressure Transient Analysis.
+He has 37 years' experience in the industry.

 He was an SPE Distinguished Lecturer in 2010-11.

 Starting as a field engineer with Flopetrol Schlumberger, he gained practical experience in well testing operations and then moved to an R&D role where he was instrumental in developing the derivative analysis method with Dominique Bourdet.In 1985 he joined Scientific Software-Intercomp as a reservoir engineer focusing on numerical simulation.
 In 1990 he spent several years with Norsk Hydro as a well test analysis specialist and then became responsible for the development of SSI’s well test analysis software product – Interpret.
 He has a degree in Engineering Science from Cambridge University, has written several papers on well test analysis and has given many industry courses on the subject worldwide.